Sihlbrugg railway station

-Sihlbrugg is a former railway station in the Swiss Canton of Zürich.
+Sihlbrugg is a former railway station in the Swiss canton of Zurich.
 It was closed permanently in December 2012, and there are no passenger trains scheduled to stop at the station since then.
-The station was the terminus of the Sihltal line of SZU (ZVV S4) from 1897 to 2006.

 Although named after the hamlet of Sihlbrugg, the station is actually located nearly 3 km north of the village, in the municipality of Horgen.

-The station was a junction point between the Swiss Federal Railways (SBB) Thalwil–Arth-Goldau railway, which connects Zug and Zürich Hauptbahnhof, and the Sihltal Zürich Uetliberg Bahn (SZU) line to Zürich via Sihlwald.
-The SBB line carried both suburban and longer distance services, and the station used to be served by line S21 of the Zürich S-Bahn.
-The suburban service on the SZU line between Sihlbrugg and Sihlwald was suspended in 2006, and that stretch of line no longer carries regular passenger services.
+The station was a junction point between the Swiss Federal Railways (SBB) Thalwil–Arth-Goldau railway, which connects Zug and Zürich Hauptbahnhof (Sihlbrugg is located between Horgen Oberdorf and Baar), and the Sihltal Zürich Uetliberg Bahn (SZU) line to Zürich via Sihlwald.

+History

+Sihlbrugg railway station was the terminus of the Sihltal line of SZU (S4) from 1897 to 2006 (afterwards Sihlwald became the terminus).

+Before December 2012, the Swiss Federal Railways (SBB) line carried both suburban and longer distance services, and the station used to be served by the former line S21 (later subsumed into line S24) of the Zurich S-Bahn.

 In the summer months, the station is served occasionally by the Zürcher Museums-Bahn heritage railway.